4564516/my_rag_project/artifacts/processed_docs/amazon2023/amazon2023/amazon2023.md

 Using an advanced lower-carbon concrete mix design that included CarbonCure, which we invested in through [The Climate Pledge Fund](#page-22-0) , we achieved a 20% reduction in HQ2's concrete structure carbon footprint compared to the industry baseline.8 This av[oide](#page-94-0)d 14,700 metric tons of CO2e, which is the equivalent of taking 3,500 cars off the road in the U.S. for an entire year.
 More than 40 Amazon sites globally now use this same CarbonCure technology.

 ![](_page_17_Picture_30.jpeg)

+**Figure Description:**
+**Figure Context:**
+This image is a table summarizing the performance and training data of the GSh **Figure Data (Q&A):**
+Q: What is the size of the GSh
+Q: What is the G
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the

+Note: The table above is empty because the original image was too poor to extract any data.

 #### <span id="page-18-0"></span>Scaling Renewable Energy and Lower-Carbon Approaches to Heating and Cooling